Wideband Excitation of Microbubbles with Chirps to Maximize the Sonoporation Efficiency and Contrast in Ultrasound Imaging: Results and Discussion

 The peak radiated pressure, shear stress, and relative radial oscillations are metrics that based on peak values, where the temporal effects are disregarded.
 Therefore, the root mean squared (RMS) pressure is used to summarize the general MB behavior as

 where $T_1$ and $T_2$ are the time interval, and $P(t)$ is the pressure calculated by Eq.~\eqref{eq:RPpres} at $d=10$~mm.

-Fig.~\ref{fig:RMSpressure} shows the scattered RMS pressure from MBs and a composite fit over these values.
-The fitted curves over the collected data points were achieved by separating the data into two groups as resonant and non-resonant MBs.
-The resonant MBs were chosen to be between $1.55$~$\mu$m and $2.7$~$\mu$m radius for chirp and Gaussian pulse excitations, and $1.675$~$\mu$m and $2.0$~$\mu$m radius for the sinusoidal tone-burst excitation.
-A Gaussian distribution was fitted over these chosen data points for each three excitations.
-The remaining MBs were grouped as non-resonant with a $3^\text{rd}$ order polynomial fit.
-Then both curves representing the resonant and non-resonant behaviors were super-imposed to represent the overall MB behavior regarding to different excitation waveforms \mbox{(R-square~$\geq 0.76$).}
+Fig.~\ref{fig:RMSpressure} shows the scattered RMS pressure from MBs.
+The resonant MBs were between $1.55$~$\mu$m and $2.7$~$\mu$m radius for chirp and Gaussian pulse excitations, and $1.675$~$\mu$m and $2.0$~$\mu$m radius for the sinusoidal tone-burst excitation.

 The tone-burst excitation has the largest peak amongst all excitations in Fig.~\ref{fig:RMSpressure}, but the narrowband sinusoidal waveform will efficiently drive only a small subpopulation of polydisperse MBs.
 Even for monodisperse MBs, the resonance frequency shifts as a function of distance between the MB and arterial wall~\cite{Qin2007}.
 Therefore, it is difficult to maximize therapeutic efficiency with MBs using a narrowband excitation, which is also not suitable for imaging.
-The response from the MB population when excited by a Gaussian pulse, black dotted line in Fig.~\ref{fig:RMSpressure}, is always weaker than the chirp excitation due to its lower energy content.
-The red dashed line shows the fitted curve over the data points for chirp excitation, which has the broadest peak compared to the other methods.
+The response from the MB population when excited by a Gaussian pulse, shown in Fig.~\ref{fig:RMSpressure}, is weaker than the chirp excitation due to its lower energy content.
+The chirp excitation generates the ideal microbubble response for imaging compared to the other methods thanks to high pressure generation for a wide range of MBs.
 There is a smaller deviation between the peak and average RMS pressure values for chirp excitation that makes it possible to control the behavior of a larger portion of the MB population.